-Canterbury and the surrounding area has a whole host of history and heritage for you to come and discover.
-Canterbury is a UNESCO World Heritage Site, and has two castles, six museums and an attraction that lets you step back in time to the Middle Ages.
+Canterbury and the surrounding area offers a variety of history and heritage for you to discover.
+Canterbury is a UNESCO World Heritage Site, has two castles, six museums and an attraction that lets you step back in time to the Middle Ages.

-This was the 26th annual Texas State Archaeology Field School in Belize.
-Students had the opportunity to participate in an archaeological research project dealing with the first English pirates, buccaneers, and baymen that settled in Belize.
-Participants learned about research strategies, archaeological techniques, laboratory analysis, and the interpretation of excavated remains.
-The 2011 field school was held on St. George’s Caye, one of the islands off the coast of Belize.
+This is the 32nd annual Texas State Archaeology Field School in Belize.
+Students have the opportunity to participate in an archaeological research project dealing with the first English pirates, buccaneers, and baymen that settled in Belize.
+Participants will learn about research strategies, archaeological techniques, laboratory analysis, and the interpretation of excavated remains.
+The 2017 field school will be held on St. George’s Caye, one of the islands off the coast of Belize.
 St. George’s Caye was visited by pirates and became the first settlement and capital for the buccaneers and English woodcutters extracting logwood dye and mahogany.

 For more information, or to inquire about future Field Schools in Belize contact: